Latest scams, phishing messages and fraud alerts

 - When sending phishing emails, criminals sometimes set the sender’s name as “St John Ambulance”.
 This doesn’t mean our systems have been breached, it simply means a criminal is impersonating our brand.

-Example of a fraudulent message
+Example of a fraudulent message 1

-These screenshots demonstrate how criminals attempt to phish St John customers by sending emails that appear to come from a legitimate St John email address.
+These screenshots demonstrate how criminals attempt to phish St John customers by sending emails that appear to come from a legitimate St john email address.

 Criminals will often use language that creates a sense of urgency to trick the recipient into taking action.